Illumio & Qualys combine forces to offer vulnerability threat mapping

 “Digital transformation leads to an explosion of connected environments where perimeter protection is no longer enough.
 The focus now needs to shift from securing network perimeters to safeguarding data spread across applications, systems, devices, and the cloud,” comments Qualys CEO and chairman Philippe Courtot.

-The company points to software vulnerabilities like Apache Struts, Meltdown and Spectre, all of which allow attackers to gain access to an environment or move laterally within data centres and clouds.
+The company points to software vulnerabilities like Apache Struts, Meltdown and Spectre, all of which allow attackers to gain access to an environment or move laterally within data centers and clouds.

 However, it is difficult to patch every vulnerability and some firms may be unable to patch critical ones for fear of breaking applications or production freezes.